 - In most cases it should be possible to determine the charge by concluding that the injuries caused are serious or less serious.
 Serious injuries include damaged teeth or bones, extensive and severe bruising, cuts requiring suturing and those that result in loss of consciousness.
 That the injuries required medical treatment, because they could not be treated by the victim alone and required medical assessment at least, may indicate a serious injury.

-- The appropriate charge will usually be contrary to section 39 where injuries amount to no more than the following:
+- Unless there are aggravating features, the appropriate charge will usually be contrary to section 39 where injuries amount to no more than the following:

 - Minor bruising;